Does your child rule the TV? Insist on the red cup? Or decide who gets to read their bedtime story?

 1. Empathise with your child when they feel strongly about an issue.
-It’s important to your child.
+It’s important for your child.
 ‘I get you want the red cup.
 For you, that’s the best cup.
 I bet you wish you could always have the red cup!
 And sometimes the red cup is in the dishwasher, or someone else has it.’

 ‘I know you like having the TV on all evening.
-Sometimes parents have to decide rules that children don’t like, and that’s hard.’
+Sometimes parents have to decide the rules that children don’t like, and that’s hard.’

 ‘It sounds like you want to decide who reads your bedtime story.
-You find it difficult when you want Mummy to read your story, and it’s Daddy’s turn.’
+You find it difficult when you want Mummy to read your story, and its Daddy’s turn.’

-2. Explain your new rules: Decide what rules you want, and tell your child.
+2. Explain your new rules: Decide what rules you want and tell your child.

 ‘The red cup is causing too many arguments.
-It’s going to be out of use, until there are no more fusses.
+It’s going to be out of use until there are no more fusses.
 The cup is in ‘time out’ from now on, for at least a week.
 What do you think needs to happen for the red cup to come out of time out?
 If there are more fusses then what will happen to the cup again?’

 ‘From now on, you can watch TV for an hour a day.
-After that the TV goes off.’
+After that, the TV goes off.’

 ‘From now on, Daddy and Mummy have to share and take turns.
 One night, Daddy will read your story, and the next night mummy will read it.
 You get to tell us whose turn it is.
 So, when we’re both home, you’ll need to remember.’